 Trusting yourself can also mean understanding your instincts.
 If you feel unhappy or uncomfortable about something, there’s probably a reason for it!
 Listen to yourself, and trust yourself when you feel that something isn’t right or needs a change.
 It’s the first step to taking control, whether that applies to your job, your home, your relationships, or all of the above!

-Taking the decision to do something unexpected and out of character is such a thrill, and although may be a risk as to how much you’ll enjoy it, can pay off to be some of the most unforgettable experiences, and build your confidence all in one go.
-Once I started to embrace “risky” activities, I found myself excited to try new things whereas before I might’ve shied away them.
+Taking the decision to do something unexpected and out of character is such a thrill.
+Although may be a risk as to how much you’ll enjoy it, can pay off to be some of the most unforgettable experiences, and build your confidence all in one go.
+Once I started to embrace “risky” activities I found myself excited to try new things whereas before I might’ve shied away them.
 I went snorkelling with sharks, I hiked up a volcano, I tried snake blood whisky, and a whole bunch more!
 Some of these were better than others of course, but I tried it, and I know I’ll have no regrets for doing so.

 If we don’t try to take a few risks and put ourselves out there now and then, we’ll never know our full potential of what can be achieved.
 Test the waters with something you wouldn’t normally consider, and see where it takes you.